mamaral/Follower/README.md

 ## How easy is it to use?

-Perhaps your a fitness app, and you want to track the route information for a user on their daily mountain ride...
+Perhaps you're a fitness app, and you want to track the route information for a user on their daily mountain ride...

 ```objective-c
 // Create your follower, and tell it to start route tracking.